Favorites for Winter/Holidays

 ASIA

 Sapporo, Japan.
 The snowiest (but not the coldest) major city in the world, with 235 inches (600mm) annually.
 It snows on 25+ out of 30 days, from December-March.
-But it’s pretty and they do a great job of clearing the roads and paths.
+A good winter running route is around the campus of Hokkaido University.
+Or, take the train to Otaru and enjoy the festively lit canal path.

 Comment on this Route/Share a Photo!